-In this section, we provide a detailed description of the comparative case of the Question-Answering problem.
+In this Chapter, we provide a detailed description of the comparative case of the Question-Answering problem.
 We have presented a demo version of the software that allows users to compare generative, retrieval-based and template-based approaches.
-Than we focus on the retrieval-based approach.
-More precisely, having a corpus with passages, we offer several options for extract the answer matching the particular question: methods based on statistics and techniques based on Ensembles of Trees.
-Also, we employ strategies based on the Transformer architecture and aiming to the information retrieval task (ColBERT).
-It provides a good result but consumes a lot of memory.
+Then we focus on the retrieval-based approach.
+More precisely, having a corpus with passages, we offer several options to extract the answer matching the particular question: methods based on statistics and techniques based on Ensembles of Trees.
+In addition, we employ strategies based on the Transformer architecture and aim to perform the information retrieval task (ColBERT).
+It provides a good result, but consumes a lot of memory.
 Finally, we compressed the FC layers in this model using SVD and TTM decomposition.
 For compression, we chose the layers with the sharpest SVD spectrum change within the SVD and TTM decomposition; the same spectral analysis determines the rank for the TTM.
+This choice of layers allowed one to significantly improve the quality obtained by compressing the model, relative to the random selection of modules for compression.

-6.2 Overview of Comparative Question-Answering methods
+6.2 Overview of Comparative Question-Answering Methods

-In this section, we compare three approaches of a Comparative Question Answering(Is X better than Y with respect to Z?) creation.
+In this section, we compare three approaches of a Comparative Question Answering $(Is\ X\ better\ than\ Y\ with\ respect\ to\ Z?)$.
 Answering such questions in natural language is important for assisting humans in making informed decisions.
 These approaches are based on modern NLP methods: linguistic transformer type models and models for extracting relevant texts from corpora.
-For easy comparison, we have created a system.
+For ease of comparison, we have created a system.
 The key component of our system is a natural language interface for comparative QA that can be used in personal assistants, chatbots, and similar NLP devices.
-Comparative QA is a challenging NLP task, since it requires collecting support evidence from many different sources, and direct comparisons of rare objects may be not available even on the entire Web.
+Comparative QA is a challenging NLP task, since it requires collecting supporting evidence from many different sources, and direct comparisons of rare objects may not be available even on the entire Web.

-Comparison of objects of a particular class (e.g. holiday destinations, mobile phones, programming languages) is an essential daily task, that many individuals require every day.
+Comparison of objects of a particular class (e.g. holiday destinations, mobile phones, programming languages) is an essential daily task that many individuals require every day.
 According to Bondarenko et al. [2020a], comparative questions comprise around 3% of search question queries submitted to major search engines-a non-negligible amount.
 Answering a comparative question (What is better, X or Y?) requires collecting and combining facts and opinions about compared objects from various sources.
 This challenges general-purpose question answering (QA) systems that rely on finding a direct answer in some existing datasets or extracting from web documents.

 Nowadays, many websites (e.g. Diffen, WolphramAlpha, or Versus) provide users with a comparison functionality.
 Furthermore, the task of answering comparative questions has recently attracted the attention of the research community [Kessler and Kuhn, 2014, Arora et al., 2017, Yang et al., 2018b].
-Most of the current researches suggest that an answer to a comparative question not only should indicate the "winner" of a comparison, but also provide arguments in favour of this decision and arguments that support the alternative choice.
+Most of the current researches suggest that an answer to a comparative question should not only indicate the "winner" of a comparison, but also provide arguments in favour of this decision and arguments that support the alternative choice.